bnorvell-fastly/WaitingRoom/README.md

 RSA public and private keys are in JSWK format, and must be written to the config store properly or misc. errors will be thrown.

 #### TODO
+- Create a new queue from the admin interface
+- Manage the global whitelist
+- Add queue specific whitelists
+- refactor debug and system logging globally
 - Example cmdline/process for creating JWKS keys
+  - Possibly create new JWKS keys for the user ?
 - move sample confiugurations to directory supported by the toml file for local testing
 - Explain the redis key schema